ycui0008/ETC5543-into-R/test/Colour.md

 ### Be careful about colours

 When there are too many levels of a variable, we should be careful because the choice of colour is a major factor in creating effective charts.
+We should also consider colour blind people.
 A good set of colours will highlight the story you want the data to tell, while a poor one will hide or distract from a visualisation’s purpose.
+In conclusion, colours in plots can be a big topic -- it can be very complex, so, we will not discuss too much about colour selections here.

 #### Different types of colour